 - What Is The Average Cost Of Car Insurance In Illinois?

 - What To Know About Driving In Illinois

 Who Has The Cheapest Car Insurance In Illinois?

 To find the cheapest car auto insurance in Illinois, we went through our top providers list and re-examined these companies in light of Illinois laws and guidelines.
-We have found the top two choices for car insurance providers in Illinois to be State Farm and USAA.
-Both of them performed well in our research of the best car insurance companies, where we ranked providers on the following:
+We have found the top five choices for car insurance providers in Illinois to be Geico, USAA, and State Farm.
+Each of these providers performed well in our research of the best car insurance companies, where we ranked providers on the following:

 - Financial strength

 Overall, we think Geico is the best choice for Illinois car insurance because of its reputation for quick claims, high customer satisfaction in Illinois, and low average cost.